2012 Serbian local elections: Surčin

 Results of the election for the Municipal Assembly of Surčin:

 Vesna Šalović of the Socialist Party of Serbia was chosen as mayor after the election.
 The municipal government was formed by the Progressives, the United Regions of Serbia, and the Socialists.

 Voždovac

 There was no election for the Municipal Assembly of Voždovac in 2012.
 The previous election had taken place in 2009, and the next election took place in 2013.

 Vračar

 Results of the election for the Municipal Assembly of Vračar:

 Incumbent mayor Branimir Kuzmanović of the Democratic Party was confirmed for a new term in office after the election, receiving the support of thirty-eight delegates.
 He was replaced by Tijana Blagojević, also of the Democratic Party, on 4 June 2015.

+Konstantin Samofalov was re-elected to the municipal assembly from the third position on the Democratic Party's list.

 Zemun

 There was no election for the Municipal Assembly of Zemun in 2012.
 The previous election had taken place in 2009, and the next election took place in 2013.